mitchty/orb/readme.md

-# orb.sh, the opinionated ruby/perl chooser
+# orb.sh, my opinionated ruby/perl/python chooser

 Consider this a work in progress at best until I finish writing tests for everything.
 Proof of concept basically.
 It "works" for varying definitions of the word.

-Why not rbenv?
+* Why not rbenv?

 I don't like shims that are shell wrappers, and there really is no need to exec a shell just to exec ruby.

-Why not rvm?
+* Why not rvm?

 More complicated that it needs to be.

-Why not perlbrew?
+* Why not perlbrew?

 About the same, plus this is all in one.

-Why not chruby?
+* Why not chruby?

-Well to be honest I would use that if all I wanted was to deal with just switching rubies.
-But I have a bug up my ass that I want something that does perl/python(not yet)/ruby all in one.
+Well to be honest I would use that if all I wanted was to deal with just switching ruby interpreters.
+But I have a bug up my ass that I want something that does perl/python/ruby all in one.
 So here we are.

-Why use this instead?
+* So what is this good for in general?

 It's a few lines of semi-simple(ish) shell that modifies the running shells $PATH.
 Outside of typing export PATH=/foo/bar/baz/bin, this is about the most basic you can make it.
 Its also fast, no fork/execs just to get at your executable.
 Just source orb.sh in and start choosing things.

+I personally use it to make testing against rbx/ruby/jruby/perl head simple.
+Always nice to know in advance what will be coming down the pike.

 # How do I use it?

-Well assuming you've git cloned it to say $HOME its simple.
+> cd $HOME && git clone https://github.com/mitchty/orb .orb

-> . ${HOME}/orb/orb.sh
+> . ${HOME}/.orb/orb.sh

+If you don't like the default of ${HOME}/.orb, you can clone it anywhere and then set orb_base to that directory instead.

-Install some version of ruby using the handy dandy script there as well:
+Then install some version of perl/ruby/jruby/rbx:

-> ${HOME}/orb/ruby-install
+> orb install

 Or perl:

+> opl install

+Or python:

-> ${HOME}/orb/perl-install
+> opy install

-(python coming when it bugs me enough :D)
+For help just run orb install --help.

-## interactively
+## Interactively choose intepreter

 Type orb and then pick installed ruby you want.
 Similarly, typing opl will allow you to choose the perl you use.
+And the same applies for opy and choosing python.

 Example:
 > $ orb